quinn0823/apple-siri-voice-navigation/README.preview.md

 ## If You Would Like to Support Me...

-I would really appreciate you could buy me a coffee.
+I would really appreciate it if you could buy me a coffee.
 Your coffee means the **world** to me!
 Awarding it with your free Steam Points means the **"Eurasia"** to me!

 <a href="https://www.buymeacoffee.com/jonathanchiu"><img src="https://img.buymeacoffee.com/button-api/?slug=jonathanchiu&button_colour=FFDD00" /></a>